Anushka1105/github-scraper_js-project/readme.md

 - Toggle dark/light mode with the icon in the top-right.

-## Notes & limitations

-- Uses the public GitHub API without authentication.
-Unauthenticated requests are rate-limited (typically 60 requests per hour per IP).
-For higher rate limits, you must proxy requests through a server using a GitHub token (do NOT embed a personal token in client-side code).

-- Some profile fields (email, company, twitter_username, location) can be null or empty depending on user privacy/settings.

-- Error handling is minimal: if a username doesn't exist or the API fails, the UI does not currently show a user-friendly error message.

-- The displayed `created_at` value is the raw ISO timestamp — it is not formatted for readability.

 ## Contributing

 Contributions, issues and feature requests are welcome.
 If you'd like to add the README to the repository as a commit/PR, I can prepare a patch/PR for you.

-## License

-No license file is provided in the repo.
-If you'd like, add an open-source license such as MIT by creating a LICENSE file.